Cognitive Neurophysiology Lab

 |Shen C, Popescu FC, Hahn E, Ta TT, Dettling M, Neuhaus AH.
 Neurocognitive pattern analysis reveals classificatory hierarchy of attention deficits in schizophrenia.
 Schizophr Bull 2014; 40: 878-885.|

-Predictive coding refers to a hierarchically organized basic cognitive model, where mismatches resulting from comparisons of fed-forward sensory data with top-down cognitive models elicit cortical prediction errors that are then used for model adjustment.
-Current biocomputational models of cognition in schizophrenia increasingly incorporate cortical prediction error deficits to explain a wide range of symptoms including positive symptoms, such as delusions, hallucinations, or passivity experiences.
+Predictive coding refers to a hierarchically organized basic cognitive model, where mismatches resulting from comparisons of fed-forward sensory data with top-down signals elicit cortical prediction errors that are then used for model adjustment.
+Current biocomputational models of cognition in schizophrenia increasingly incorporate cortical and subcortical prediction error deficits to explain a wide range of symptoms including delusions, hallucinations, or passivity experiences.

 |Vogel BO, Shen C, Neuhaus AH.
 Emotional context facilitates cortical prediction error responses.
 Hum Brain Mapp 2015; 36: 3641-3652.|